unbound-tech/pycryptoki/docs/examples.rst

 --------------------------------
-Encrypting data with AES-CBC-PAD
+Encrypting data with AES-256-GCM
 --------------------------------

-This example generates a 24-byte AES key, then encrypts some data with that key using the AES-CBC-PAD mechanism.
+This example generates a 32-byte AES key, then encrypts some data with that key using the AES-GCM mechanism.

    .. code-block:: python